carpentries/instructor-training/_episodes/09-eia.md

 ### What are stereotypes?

-Stereotypes are an established feature of human social cognition, in which a set of characteristics is associted with members of a group.
+Stereotypes are an established feature of human social cognition, in which a set of characteristics is associated with members of a group.
 Sterotypes:
 - may be explicit (conscious and deliberate) or implicit (unconscious and automatic)
 - guide what we notice about people
 - guide how we interpret people's behaviors